 Using aggregation you can quickly:

-- If upgrading to S/4HANA, identify and eliminate apps that are superseded by new apps on your version of S/4HANA
+- If upgrading to SAP S/4HANA, identify and eliminate apps that are superseded by new apps on your version of S/4HANA

 To start this process someone needs to provide a list of the business roles in scope – usually this is the Project Manager.
+When you are first moving to SAP S/4HANA you can use the Readiness Check 2.0 tool to scope your initial set of business roles.

-Working with the Fiori Apps Library
+Working with the SAP Fiori apps reference library

 Select Apps by desired Business Role